CameronBannick/Chinook-Database/README.md

 # Chinook Sales Report
 ## Introduction
-   As the Chinook music serivce has entered the international market, data was gathered and entered into a database to be analyzed.
-The goal is to gather which countries are bringing in the most money in order to gain insights to inform our decision as to where to allocate out resources.
+  As the Chinook music service has entered the international market, data was gathered and entered a database to be analyzed.
+The goal is to gather which countries are bringing in the most money to gain insights to inform our decision as to where to allocate our resources.
 ## The data
    The data consists of various tables with data on customer, country, invoice, and song/artist information that were queried using a Structured Query Language (SQL) to answer various questions.
 ## Questions